chipsalliance/rocket-pcb/fmc_basic_peripheral/README.md

 # FMC_BASIC_PERI

-The basic peripherals of the FPGA mezzanine board, including JTAG, UART, GPIO, USB, I3C, etc., can be used for prototype verification of the basic peripherals of the SoC.
+The basic peripherals of the FPGA mezzanine card, including JTAG, UART, GPIO, USB, I3C, etc., can be used for prototype verification of the basic peripherals of the SoC.